Fernando-Fernandez/SVG-Images-For-Salesforce/README.md

 * bar code generators

-* a way to execute apex when a record is viewed
+* a way to display long text fields with word wrap and barcodes in reports